Impressions from Seahawks OTAs: Rainn Wilson drops by the office; OL Phil Haynes gets a chance

 There’s a long way to go, of course.
 But Haynes could well emerge as a backup at the guard spots for this season with an eye toward taking over for one of the vets in 2020, which could also have some ramifications on players such as Pocic and Simmons, each starters for a time last season.

-Much has been made of Seattle’s plan this season to use second-year linebacker Shaquem Griffin more on the edge this year to attempt to use his pass-rush skills, something we again saw some of on Wednesday.
+Much has been made of Seattle’s plan this season to use second-year linebacker Shaquem Griffin more on the edge for his pass-rush skills, something we again saw Wednesday.

-But Griffin — the feel-good story of the entire 2018 NFL draft — also still figures to have to show he can play weakside linebacker well enough to keep a spot on the roster, and he spent much of Wednesday working with the starting defense at that spot with Wright and Kendricks sitting out, as well as Burr-Kirven.
+But Griffin — the feel-good story of the 2018 NFL draft — also still figures to have to show he can play weakside linebacker well enough to keep a spot on the roster.
+He spent much of Wednesday working with the starting defense at that spot with Wright and Kendricks sitting out, as did Burr-Kirven.
 Austin Calitro and Cody Barton typically manned the middle.

 Defensive coordinator Ken Norton Jr. gave a vague answer about Griffin afterward, noting largely that it’s May and a lot remains to be sorted out.

-But he acknowledged that the more Griffin can do the better his chances of making the roster at one of the team’s most competitive positions following the re-signing of K.J.
-Wright and drafting of Barton and Burr-Kirven.
+But he acknowledged that the more Griffin can do the better his chances of making the roster at one of the team’s most competitive positions following K.J.
+Wright’s re-signing and Barton and Burr-Kirven’s drafting.

 “At this point, it’s about being available, and giving us a chance to move you around and play hard,’’ Norton said of Griffin.
 “The guy has real good speed as you know.
 He really understands the game.
 And that much speed and that much ability, you’d like to find a place to play him because he’s a weapon.”